m110/grafcli/README.md

 ## TODO

-* Backends for Grafana 2.0: sqlite, MySQL, PostgreSQL.
+* Backends for Grafana 2.0: SQLite, MySQL, PostgreSQL.
 * An option in config to choose backen for a host.
 * Implement all commands.
 * Complete unit tests for documents manipulation.